-We used to call our Jack Russell Obi ‘our little cow’, because he was white with some big brown spots.
+We used to call our Jack Russell Obi ‘our little cow’ because he was white with some big brown spots.
 You might also confuse your pooch for a small cow when he stops to eat grass during walks.
-Dogs are carnivores, right?
-So why do they eat grass?

 You might be worried about your canine companion when he devours a lot of greens and vomits right after.
 Is this normal?
 Yes, it is.
-There’s a perfectly reasonable explanation as to why your dog is eating grass.
+There’s a perfectly reasonable explanation for why your dog eats grass.

 Why do dogs eat grass?